 “Outwardly a lovable character, with a magnetic personality and a great fondness for children; suave, captivating to the last degree, a good dresser, fond of displaying jewelry; with an appearance of ill-health which aroused sympathy and with an assumption of piety and devotion to established forms of religious worship, he made his way easily and found favor with many who would have spruned him under other conditions, and this, too strange as it may seem, in spite of persistent rumors of immorality in his private life.”

-During Home’s time in Boston, his health continued to worsen, and his physicians decided he needed to travel to Europe to rest and recuperate.
-He first went to Florence where he attracted the public’s attention and where he gave several “soirees.”
+During Home’s time in Boston, his health continued to worsen, and his physicians decided he needed to travel to the UK and Europe to rest and recuperate.
+During this period he went to Florence where he attracted the public’s attention and where he gave several “soirees.”
 With nothing more than Home issuing a command, “credible witnesses assert[ed] … they saw heavy tables move, immense candlesticks dance … bells ring, and inert matter act as though it was possessed of remarkable animation.”
 In fact, Home even caused a piano to play a sonata without a pianist and removed every women’s pocket handkerchief, despite the women’s attempts to retain them.

 Unfortunately, for Daniel Dunglas Home, Robert Browning was not impressed with his spiritual skills and in fact became a vocal critic of Home’s supposed spiritual abilities.
 It seems that Home’s had reputedly materialized a son Browning lost in infancy.
 During the materialization, Browning maintained that he “had grasped Home’s leg under the table while at work in producing [the] ‘phenomena,” and then wrote a letter to The Times noting that it was all “melancholy stuff” and that “‘the whole display of hands [and] spirit utterances etc., was a cheat and imposture.'”
 Further, Browning skewered Home’s in a poem titled, “Sludge the Medium,” which was published in 1864.